Virtual tissue staining by deep learning

 As part of this project, we aim to launch the startup company IFLAI to commercially exploit our virtual-staining technology and the prototype we will develop.

 With the startup IFLAI, we aim to provide approximately 20 jobs to university-educated individuals in the EU within the next 5 years.
-IFLAI has already received initial funding and support from two different organisations that support and believe in its venture.
+IFLAI has already received initial funding and support from two different organizations that support and believe in its venture.

 Financiële details & Tijdlijn